 When compared between SMLLC vs. sole proprietorship, establishing a single-member LLC is expensive.
 The documentation process is complex and must select an applicable, registered state agency.
 The filing can be considerably expensive and will take more time and effort as well.

 Sole Proprietorship tax vs. Single Member LLC tax

 A sole proprietorship should comply with the federal, state, and local level taxation laws.
-The sole proprietor has to report his or her income and loss from the business on the “proprietor’s” personalized income tax.
+The sole proprietor has to report their income and loss from the business on the “proprietor’s” personalized income tax.

 Can a sole proprietor be an LLC?

-There is a lengthy yet not very complex process to follow when doing this switch between the business structures.
+There is a lengthy yet not very complex process to follow when switching between the business structures.
 But, it will be a worthy decision to make as you grow as a business.

 The bottom line

 Under the topic, we discussed sole proprietorship vs. single-member LLC in detail.
-We can realize that there are both advantages and disadvantages in both structures in formation, managing, taxation, and many other aspects.
+We can realize that there are both advantages and disadvantages in forming, managing, taxation, and many other aspects.
 Depending on the type of business, experience, and knowledge in business, one can choose between sole proprietorship and SMLLC.

 Sole proprietorship comes with more freedom and ease, while SMLLC comes with higher market credibility and protection.
 Is it not easy to select the right structure on your own?
 Then do not hesitate to seek advice from a lawyer or a business professional.

-Further study…..If you interested… Credits goes to Hawthorn Law youtube channel.
+Further study…..If you are interested… Credits go to Hawthorn Law’s youtube channel.